oVirt/ovirt-site/source/feature/uiplugins.html.md

     -   Proposed plugin file name convention: `pluginName-version.js`

 3. WebAdmin host page servlet looks up (optional) configuration files for detected plugins
-    -   Proposed plugin configuration file location: `/etc/ovirt/webadmin` (should be configurable through `vdc_options` table)
+    -   Proposed configuration file location: `/etc/ovirt/webadmin` (should be configurable through `vdc_options` table)
-    -   Proposed plugin configuration file name convention: `pluginName-version-conf.js`
+    -   Proposed configuration file name convention: `pluginName-version-conf.json`

+4. WebAdmin host page servlet looks up (optional) dependency declaration files for detected plugins
+    -   Proposed dependency file location: same as configuration file location
+    -   Proposed dependency file name convention: `pluginName-version-dep.json`

-4. For each detected plugin, WebAdmin host page servlet embeds plugin code and configuration into the host page
+5. For each detected plugin, WebAdmin host page servlet embeds plugin code, configuration and dependency information into the host page
+    -   Plugin code is wrapped in IIFE (Immediately Invoked Function Expression) for later execution
+    -   Plugin configuration is embedded unchanged (already a JSON object)
+    -   Plugin dependencies are parsed and processed in the following way:
+        -   For each remote URL dependency, a `script` tag with `src` attribute will be added to HTML `head` section of the host page
+        -   For each local filesystem dependency, a `script` tag containing library content will be added to HTML `head` section of the host page
+        -   Dependency object name will be used to avoid referencing the same dependency multiple times (as multiple plugins might have the same dependency)

-5. During WebAdmin startup, plugins are evaluated and registered into the global `pluginApi` object
+6. During WebAdmin startup, plugins are evaluated and registered into the global `pluginApi` object
     -   The `pluginApi` object is managed and exposed by WebAdmin
     -   The `pluginApi` object is the main entry point to plugin API

-6. WebAdmin will initialize all plugins by calling the `pluginInit` function
+7. WebAdmin will initialize all plugins by calling the `pluginInit` function
     -   The `pluginConfig` parameter represents the (optional) plugin configuration object
     -   Each plugin must report back as `ready()` before WebAdmin calls its event handling functions

-7. On key events during WebAdmin runtime, plugin event handling methods will be invoked on all plugins
+8. On key events during WebAdmin runtime, plugin event handling methods will be invoked on all plugins

 ### Plugin API

-There are two kinds of WebAdmin plugin API, based on the context from which API functions are called: **global** (context-agnostic) and **local** (context-specific).
+WebAdmin plugin API has two kinds of functions, based on the context from which these functions are called: **global** (context-agnostic) and **local** (context-specific).

 #### Global API functions